Michael Theurer

-Michael Theurer (born 12 January 1967) is a German politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Baden-Württemberg since 2017.
+Michael Theurer (born 12 January 1967) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of Baden-Württemberg from 2017 to 2024.
 From 2009 until 2017, he was a Member of the European Parliament.

 In addition to his parliamentary work, Theurer has been serving as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure in the coalition government of Chancellor Olaf Scholz since 2021.
 In this capacity, he is also the Federal Commissioner for Rail Transport.

 Early life and career

 After graduating from the Martin-Gerbert-Gymnasium in 1986, Theurer served in the Bundeswehr in Calw until 1987.
-From 1988 to 1990 he worked as a volunteer for the Black Forest Messenger in Oberndorf am Neckar.
-He then worked for a few months as local editor of this newspaper in Schramberg before beginning his studies in economics at the University of Tübingen in October 1990.
+From 1988 to 1990 he worked as a volunteer for the Schwarzwälder Bote in Oberndorf am Neckar.
+He then worked for a few months as local editor of the newspaper in Schramberg before beginning his studies in economics at the University of Tübingen in October 1990.
 He completed this in November 1995 as a graduate economist.

 Political career

+Early career

-From 1995 to August 2009 Theurer served as Lord Mayor of the city of Horb am Neckar and from 2001 to 2009 as member of the State Parliament of Baden-Württemberg.
+Theurer joined the Young Liberals (JuLis), the youth organisation of the FDP, at age 16.
+From 1995 to August 2009 he served as Lord Mayor of the city of Horb am Neckar.

+From 2001 to 2009, Theurer was a member of the State Parliament of Baden-Württemberg.
+He initially focused on European affairs and later served as deputy chair of his party's parliamentary group, under the leadership of Ulrich Noll.

+Member of the European Parliament, 2009–2017

 From 2009 until 2017, Theurer was a member of the European Parliament.
 Throughout his time in parliament, he served on the Committee on Budgetary Control.
 In addition, he was a member of the Committee on Regional Development (2009-2012), the Committee on Industry, Research and Energy (2011-2012) and the Committee on Economic and Monetary Affairs (2014-2017).
+In 2015, he was part of the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect; on behalf of the committee, Elisa Ferreira and he drafted a series of non-binding recommendations.

+After a poor showing by the FDP in the 2011 state elections, Theurer decided to challenge the long-standing chair Birgit Homburger.
+In an internal vote on succeeding Homburger in 2013, he eventually won over Hans-Ulrich Rülke.